 I’m so passionate about this as I’ve had countless counsellors say to me that they fear working with LGBTQ clients in case they make a mistake with the words and cause offence.

-When counsellors say this to me, I remind them that they may already be working with a lesbian, gay, bi, trans or queer client and not know, so it’s a great they’re starting to think about this.
+When counsellors say this to me, I remind them that they may already be working with lesbian, gay, bi, trans or queer clients and not know, so it’s a great they’re starting to think about this.

 Want to Learn More?

-If you’d like to learn more about LGBTQ terminology you might find my online workshop helpful.
+If you’d like to learn more about LGBTQ terminology you might find my online workshops helpful.